kLabz/haxe-redux-todo/README.md

 haxelib run hmm install
 ```

 You can then use webpack dev server with `npm start`.
-Other scripts (watching without webpack, cordova builds, tests) are available in [package.json](/package.json).
+Other scripts (watching without webpack, tests) are available in [package.json](/package.json).

 ### Libs/forks used to handle new features